 A good rule of thumb is to set aside 30 to 90 minutes a day for walking.
 This allows you to make walking a daily habit, and to burn some serious calories that can lead to weight loss over time.
 A good way to get to 10,000 steps per day is by adding an additional 30-60 minute walk to go along with the steps you normally take every day.
 The number of steps you’ll get in 30 or 60 minutes depends on your pace, but it’s a great rule of thumb to start!
 Walking an extra hour a day can burn more calories than you might think.

 The CDC and WHO recommends adults should do at least 150 minutes of moderate-intensity physical activity every WEEK.
-That’s a half hour a day, 5 days a week.
+That’s half an hour a day, 5 days a week.
 If you’re looking to lose weight, you’ll probably want to go over and above this.
 Adults can get additional benefits by performing up to 300 minutes per week.

 If you’re not walking this much, build up your endurance gradually so that you stay motivated and reduce your risk of injury!